sscargal/fms-rag-demo/README.md

 2. Run `streamlit run fmsdemo.py`, and open the UI in a web browser
 3. Enter the task label name (eg "demo")
 4. Press the `Launch demo` button
 - That's it!
-You can now input queries into the pipeline.
+You can now input queries into the pipeline, for example "Why is the sky blue?".
 The documents that were ingested by the script are a few Wikipedia articles and a paper on the origins of COVID (you can read the original documents yourself within the `data` directory)
 - The terminal contains additional program information.
 Notably, it contains more verbose output from the RAG pipeline
 - When you're done, press the `Stop demo and show data` button.
 Optionally, you can then press `Save benchmark data to disk` to write measurements about the pipeline to a file